namuan/tele-muninn/README.md

 ```
 usage: tele_pathy.py [-h] [-v]

-Listen to messages with tt and ii prefix
-If a message begins with tt then it'll send a prompt to OpenAI Completion API
-If a message begins with ii then it'll send a prompt to OpenAI Image API
+Receive voice messages from Telegram and convert them to text using OpenAI Whisper
+Then send the text to OpenAI GPT-3 to generate a response
+Then convert the response back to audio using TTS
+Then send the audio back to Telegram

 options:
   -h, --help     show this help message and exit